What is the Momdoulary™ difference?

-Momdoulary Method™ doulas are certified in the Method, and have had to pass some of the most strenuous requirements in the industry, which exceeds the training expectations for all currently existing certifying agencies in the US.
-They complete a 4 1/2 month intensive training course, Mentorship hours, pass written and oral board exams, have to provide proof of current CPR certification, insurance, and medical.
-Momdoulary Method doulas re-certify annually, which requires additional training, helping ensure that your doula is kept abreast of the latest and greatest information in the childbirth and parenting preparation coaching field.
+Momdoulary Method™ doulas are certified in the Method, and have had to pass some of the most rigorous requirements in the industry, which exceeds the training expectations for all currently existing certifying agencies in the US.
+They complete a 200 intensive training course, pass a rigorous board exam, complete blood-borne pathogen training, complete food handler safety training, and breastfeeding consultant education.
+Momdoulary Method doulas re-certify every two years, which requires additional training, helping ensure that your doula is kept abreast of the latest and greatest information in the childbirth and parenting preparation coaching field.

 Do your doulas work with physicians?
 I heard doctors don’t always like doulas.